abhi227070/Data-Extraction-from-Database-using-AI/README.md

 - JavaScript

 ## Project Overview
-In this project, a large language model (LLM), specifically Google Palm LLM, is integrated with a database using Langchain, a technology that bridges natural language processing with database querying.
+In this project, a large language model (LLM), specifically Google Gemini LLM, is integrated with a database using Langchain, a technology that bridges natural language processing with database querying.
 The user interface (UI) allows users to input their queries in natural language.
 The LLM then converts these queries into SQL queries, which are executed to retrieve the relevant data from the database.
 Both the generated SQL query and the corresponding answer are displayed to the user.

 ## Use Case
 The primary use case of QueryGenie.AI is to assist individuals or organizations that rely on databases for storing their data but lack expertise in writing SQL queries.
 This tool serves as a cost-effective alternative to hiring data analysts, as it empowers users to extract data using simple natural language queries.
 Whether it's a small retail store, a large online retailer, or any organization managing data, QueryGenie.AI streamlines the process of data retrieval, saving time and resources.